AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/add-users.md

    >[!NOTE]
    >
-   >If your Workfront administrator enabled an SSO integration with Workfront, then the Only Allow &lt;SSO Configuration&gt; Authentication field is hidden if you disable the email invitation.
+   >* If your Workfront administrator enabled an SSO integration with Workfront, then the Only Allow &lt;SSO Configuration&gt; Authentication field is hidden if you disable the email invitation.
 The Federation ID or &lt;SSO Configuration&gt; Username field remains visible.

-   >[!NOTE]
    >
-   >If your organization has been onboarded to the Admin Console and you add a user through Workfront, you do not have the option to send an email invitation.
+   >* If your organization has been onboarded to the Admin Console and you add a user through Workfront, you do not have the option to send an email invitation.
    >
-   >New Adobe users are added to the Admin Console, and the Admin Console delivers an email to invite them to complete the registration process.
-All users must complete the registration process to access any Adobe system.
-   >
-   >For existing Adobe users, the user may or may not receive an email about Workfront being available.
+   >   For existing Adobe users, the user may or may not receive an email about Workfront being available.
 This is a preference controlled by the Adobe administrator for the product.

-1. Click **Add This User**.
+1. Click **Add This Person**.

    Or

-   Click **Add Person User & Start Another** to save the new user and add another one.
+   Click **Add Person & Start Another** to save the new user and add another one.

    >[!NOTE]
    >